-Comparing the statistics of NWC/GEO-HRW v6.0 default configuration for Himawari-8/9 satellites with those for MSG satellites, an equivalent number of AMVs is calculated for both satellites for regions of similar sizes.
-So the density of AMV data is similar for both satellites.
+Comparing the statistics of NWC/GEO-HRW v6.1 default configuration for Himawari-8/9 satellites with those for MSG satellites, a double number of AMVs is calculated for Himawari-8/9 considering regions of similar sizes and an equivalent number of satellite slots.
+A positive effect is so clearly seen for the calculation of AMVs with the better spatial and temporal resolution of the new generation of satellites.